reviewboard/reviewboard/contrib/docker/examples/README.md

 2. Separating out the database and memcached server for other Review Board instances to use.

-3. Making sure only port 80 is accessible on the network.
+3. Making sure the SSL endpoint is the only exposed port.

 These are all beyond the scope of these example configurations.
 [We can help](https://www.reviewboard.org/support/) plan your architecture.